 As we all value our time, we decided to dedicate this tutorial to show you how you can quickly and effectively remove all unnecessary posts in bulk without the need of a third-party plugin.

 For a start, we need you to log into your WordPress Admin Dashboard by accessing yourdomain.com/wp-admin and navigate through the left-hand sidebar to Posts > All Posts.

 An alternative way to access your existing posts is to directly click on the "Posts" link in the left sidebar.

 The "Posts" section is where you will find a list of all posts created in your WordPress blog.
 Under it, you can perform any desired modifications, such as editing and deleting them.

-The process of deleting posts in bulk is quite similar to removing them one-by-one with one significant difference.
+The process of deleting posts in bulk is quite similar to removing them one by one with a single significant difference.